zakhardage/Shopify-Wish-List/README.md

 non-app wish list using customer.tags

 To make this wish list work, you'll need to insert wish_list_product_snippet.liquid somewhere in your product page and wish_list_page_snippet.liquid in a page with the handle wish-list.
+You'll also need to create a smart collection called "All" (make sure it has the handle "all") that includes all products with price greater than 0.

 You can also add a link to the Wish List page on the customers/account template, but it's not required.
 There's no in-line styling so they should pick up your product and page template styling.